2022 Krasnoyarsk kindergarten shooting: Legal proceedings

 A criminal case was opened against Dvorkina under articles on attempted murder of two or more people, including minors, and under an article for murder.
-As part of the investigation, law enforcement agencies organized checks in relation officials of the kindergarten and the company providing security services for the kindergarten.
+She fully admitted her guilt in the murder and partially admitted her guilt in the attack on the kindergarten.
+As part of the investigation, law enforcement agencies organized checks in relation to officials of the kindergarten and the company providing security services for the kindergarten.
 A psychological and psychiatric examination found Dvorkina to be sane.

 In April 2023, the court fined Dvorkina 10,000 rubles (US$108 in 2023) under the administrative article on incitement of hostility or hatred towards the "male sex".
 The court found that she had sent a feminist manifesto to the media, which included calls for women to commit violent acts and kill men.

 In July 2023, the court sentenced Dvorkina to 17 years imprisonment with 2 years restriction of liberty and ordered outpatient treatment by a psychiatrist at the place of incarceration.
 A claim in favor of Dvorkina's mother in the amount of 1 million rubles (US$10,770 in 2023) as moral compensation was also satisfied.
 In her last statement, Dvorkina stated:"Now the thinking has changed...there are women in the detention center who have children and they love them...I began to appreciate families and small children...it becomes shameful when women in the detention center talk about their children...I realized that one should strive for family, for goodness, love...it is shameful that at the moment when the citizens of the country are defending the motherland, I committed crimes...".
 Dvorkina appealed against the court's judgment.
 On 31 January 2024, the court left the verdict against her unchanged.

-The security guard on duty at the kindergarten on the day of the attack and her boss, the director of the security company, sentenced to 2,5 and 2 years, respectively, in a general regime colony under Article 238 of the Criminal Code of the Russian Federation (providing services that do not meet safety requirements).
+The security guard on duty at the kindergarten on the day of the attack and her boss, the director of the security company, were both sentenced to 2 to 2.5 years, respectively, in a general regime colony under Article 238 of the Criminal Code of the Russian Federation (providing services that do not meet safety requirements).
 In March 2024, the female security guard was released on parole, and later that year, the director of the security company was also released.